Azure-Samples/azure-sql-db-vector-search/README.md

 This sample, at the moment, requires SQL Server 2025.
 See the announcement here: [Announcing Public Preview of DiskANN in SQL Server 2025](https://techcommunity.microsoft.com/blog/sqlserver/announcing-public-preview-of-diskann-in-sql-server-2025/4414683).

-#### Hybrid Search
+#### DiskANN and Hybrid Search

 Using DiskANN together with FullText enables you to do hybrid search.
 The [DiskANN](./DiskANN/) folder contains the file `004-wikipedia-hybrid-search.sql` that demonstrates how to use the the new `VECTOR_SEARCH` function along with `FREETEXTTABLE` to implement hybrid search with Reciprocal Rank Fusion (RRF) and BM25 ranking.

 ### SQL Client

-If you are using SQL Client directly in your applications, you can use the [SqlClient](./DotNet/SqlClient) folder to see how to use Native Vector Search in C#/.NET.
+If you are using SQL Client directly in your applications, you can use the [SqlClient](./DotNet) folder to see how to use Native Vector Search in C#/.NET.

 ### Entity Framework Core

-If you are using .NET EF Core, you can use the [EF-Core](./DotNet/EF-Core) sample to see how to use the new vector functions in your application.
+If you are using .NET EF Core, you can use the [EF-Core](./DotNet) sample to see how to use the new vector functions in your application.

+### Dapper

+If you are using the MicroORM Dapper, you can use the [Dapper](./DotNet) sample to see how to use the new vector functions in your application.

 ### Semantic Kernel